Skip to main content

 Can I ship live animals with Pirate Ship?

-Pirate Ship does not support shipping live animals like bees or day-old chicks, so you'll need to go to the Post Office or The UPS Store®
+Pirate Ship does not support shipping live animals, and these shipments require you to ship in person at the Post Office or The UPS Store®

 Updated over a week ago